DogEggz01/BetterStorm/README.md

 ## Custom storm
 - All custom storm can be toggle off seperately.
 - Add 3 squalls: Very fast-moving super heavy rain storm.
 Very small area.
 Have different wind strength.
-  - These show up in all area.
+  - These show up in all area and all season.
 ### Regional special storm
 - Add Sandstorm: Fast moving pile of sand but smaller radius.
 Bad visibility, everything yellow, your boat get dirty fast.
   - Only active in Al'Ankh Sea.
 Show up in Spring/Summer if climate custom wind enable.